Human-vehicle Cooperative Visual Perception for Autonomous Driving under Complex Road and Traffic Scenarios: EXPERIMENT

 \subsubsection{Evaluation Metrics}

-The metrics for evaluation include the mean of each of these values: F1-score, Precision Rate, Recall Rate, and Average Precision (AP). mAP, the mean value of AP, has become a common metric to evaluate results of multi-classification tasks.
-It can be calculated by (\ref{map}).
+The metrics for evaluation included the mean of each of these values: F1-score, Precision Rate, Recall Rate, and Average Precision (AP).
+Mean Average Precision (mAP) has become a common metric to evaluate the results of multi-classification tasks.
+It could be calculated by (\ref{map}).